smcclain56/priority-queue/README.md

 - changePriority(int element, int newPriority) - change the priority of the existing element in the queue
 - getPriority(int element) - return the priority for an existing element in the queue
 - isPresent(int element) - returns true if an element exists in the queue and false otherwise

+The text-based interface starts with an empty priority queue and allows the user to interact with the queue through a menu with the following five options:

+1. **Option 1**: Insert a new element into the priority queue.
+This option asks the user to enter the value and priority of the new element and adds it into the queue.
+2. **Option 2**: Remove the highest priority element.
+This option will remove the element that had the highest priority and print it's element and priority values to the screen.
+3. **Option 3**: Change the priority of an element already in the priority queue.
+This option asks the user for the element they wish to change and it's new priority value, and updates the priority queue appropriately.
+5. **Option 4**: Print out the priority queue.
+This option will print out the value and priority of each element and the corresponding map of each elements position in the queue.
+4. **Option 5**: Quit.
+This option exits the program.

 # Example
 <pre>